Dokploy

 2. Have curl available in your container (if you use alpine for example, it won't be installed by default).

-Steps to Rollback
+Steps to Configure Automatic Rollback

 Let's suppose we have a NodeJS application that has a health check route /api/health that returns a 200 status code and running in the port 3000.